 We moved house back in July last year and we knew that one of the first things we wanted to do was knock down the wall between the kitchen and dining room and have a new kitchen diner.
 Luckily we managed to get the house for under the asking price and so that left us with enough money to get the work done fairly quickly.
-Most of the work was done in October and November last year but we only got the floor done just before Christmas, and I have only now got round to posting a full room tour!
+Most of the work was done in October and November last year but we only got the floor done just before Christmas, so we’ve been living with our new kitchen for nearly a year now.

 So, without further ado…

 Our kitchen is at the front of the house which is a bit unusual but our whole house is a bit unusual.
 It is built on a hill so from the front looks like a tiny bungalow but at the back there are three storeys.
 You come in the front door on the middle floor – the kitchen and dining room are at the front of the house, the living room at the back and then there are two bedrooms and a bathroom downstairs and two bedrooms and a bathroom upstairs.
-I’m planning on doing a full house tour soon but for today I’m just here to talk about the kitchen.
+You can see a full house tour here if you’re interested.

 The old kitchen